voodootikigod/login.js/readme.md

     and the remaining elements list the excluded methods (GET, POST, PUT, DELETE).
     Default: the simple array of ['/login', '/logout']

-    storage: specifies the storage mechanism that will be used to store active authenticated session information.
-Essentially this is just a simple map of generated UUID keys to the return value of the provided login function.
-    Default: the MemoryStore object, but can be any object that provides the following interface:
-      {
-        get: function(key, callback) { callback(id_value); },
-        set: function(key, id) {},
-        del: function(key) {}
-      }

     template: a function with the first parameter being the connect response object and the second parameter is a boolean that indicates a failed login (true) or a fresh login (false).
 Use it to indicate an error message